MeetDave-25/CodeVerse-cam/README.md

 ## Made By
 -----------------------------------------------------------------------

-Made By Meet G. Dave with Guild/Help of Parth D. Joshi
+Made By Meet G. Dave with Under Guidence of Prof.Parth D. Joshi

 -----------------------------------------------------------------------